swansonk14/escape_embeddings/README.md

 ## Extract RBD

 Extract the SARS-CoV-2 RBD sequence and site to amino acid mapping.
+This has already been done and is available in `constants.py`.

 ```bash
 python extract_rbd.py \